 - Eat well.
 Healthy food is good for your brain – ensure you get your 5 servings of fruit and vegetables a day and include omega oils in your diet.

 - Drink less and quit smoking.
 These can be contributing factors to the onset of dementia.

 - Socialise.
 Being socially active may minimise your chances of getting dementia.

-If you’re looking after someone with dementia, you need to get lots of support.
-If you have dementia you will be able to cope relatively well in the early stages, with support from family and friends and small lifestyle changes.
+If you have dementia you will be able to cope relatively well in the early stages, with support from family and friends, and small lifestyle changes.
 You may cope with basic support and changes for a number of months or years.
 However, over time your symptoms and abilities will get worse and you will need to get increased support and make lifestyle changes

 The early stages of dementia is a good time to find out what support and choices are available to you, so you can plan for the future.
 As your symptoms increase, you will be less able to make these decisions.

-If you are looking after someone with dementia there is a lot of information available to help you in your caring role.
+If you’re looking after someone with dementia, you need to get lots of support.
+There is a lot of information available to help you in your caring role.
 There are a number of practical hints to problems that can help you when you are caring for a person with dementia.
 Organisations, such as Alzheimers New Zealand and Bupa Care provide helpful advice on how to cope, what to expect, and what is likely to happen in the future.